WOWNICE/FLESD/README.md

 This repo runs under the pytorch automatic mixed precision and GPU support, so please make sure the version of pytorch >= 1.6.0 and proper cuda setup on your device.

 ## Non-i.i.d-ness simulation
 We simulate the non-i.i.d distribution across different clients by applying dirichelet distribution.
 The indices of samples are stored in `noniid.json` and this part of code can be found in `sampling.py`.
-We provide our sampled data distribution in this repo for the sake of reproduction.
+We provide our sampled data distribution in this repo for the sake of reproductivity.

 ## Baselines
 ### Local training